mykle1/MMM-Cocktails/README.md

 ## Info

+* For best results in left or right regions of your MagicMirror you can constrain the the size using maxWidth
+* For best results in top_bar or bottom_bar increase maxWidth to stretch across your mirror
-* No API key is necessary.
+* No API key is necessary at the moment

 ## Installation

-* Clone this repo into `~/MagicMirror/modules` directory.
+* `git clone https://github.com/mykle1/MMM-Cocktails.git` into `~/MagicMirror/modules` directory.

 ## Add to Config.js